How do you decide on your book ratings?

 The #bookstagram community is very active on Instagram and that is where I first started writing about books a couple of years ago.
 In 2018 I started my public IG feed @genthebookworm as well as this blog so I could have a more organized and specific place to share my reviews.
 You can review books on many different social media outlets but I have found that Instagram is the most interactive and really feels like a community.

 As far as how to get books to review, for a few years, I just reviewed books that I either purchased or borrowed from the library or the Libby app.
 As my readership has grown, book publishers and authors now send me books to review which is such a great honor.

-In 2018 I also became a member of NetGalley and that is how I get many of my ARC of E-books.
+In 2018 I also became a member of NetGalley and Edelweiss and that is how I get many of my advanced reader copies of ebooks.
 Anyone can join and you just request books and you are approved individually by the specific publisher of the book.